Information

 Getting a building warrant

-If the building work you're planning needs a building warrant, you must get one before you start.
+If the building work you're doing needs a building warrant, you must get one before you start.

-It's an offence to start building work without a building warrant.
+It’s an offence to start building work without a warrant when you need one.
 If you do, you could be fined.

-If you're not sure whether you need a warrant, ask your local Building Standards department:
+If you’re not sure if you need a warrant, check with your local council’s building standards department:

 Aberdeen City CouncilAberdeenshire CouncilAngus CouncilArgyll and Bute CouncilClackmannanshire CouncilComhairle nan Eilean Siar (Western Isles Council)Dumfries and Galloway CouncilDundee City CouncilEast Ayrshire CouncilEast Dunbartonshire CouncilEast Lothian CouncilEast Renfrewshire CouncilEdinburgh CouncilFalkirk CouncilFife CouncilGlasgow City CouncilHighland CouncilInverclyde CouncilMidlothian CouncilMoray CouncilNorth Ayrshire CouncilNorth Lanarkshire CouncilOrkney Islands CouncilPerth and Kinross CouncilRenfrewshire CouncilScottish Borders CouncilShetland Islands CouncilSouth Ayrshire CouncilSouth Lanarkshire CouncilStirling CouncilWest Dunbartonshire CouncilWest Lothian Council